moderndive/moderndive/vignettes/paper.md

 Linear regression has long been a staple of introductory statistics courses.
 While the timing of when to introduce it may have changed (many argue that descriptive regression should be done earlier in the curriculum and then revisited later after statistical inference has been covered), its overall importance in the introductory statistics curriculum remains the same.

 Let's consider data gathered from end of semester student evaluations for a sample of 463 courses taught by 94 professors from the University of Texas at Austin from [openintro.org](https://www.openintro.org/data/index.php?data=evals){target="_blank"} [@diez2015openintro].
-This data is included in `evals` data frame from the [`moderndive`](https://moderndive.github.io/moderndive/){target="_blank"} R package for tidyverse-friendly introductory linear regression, an R package designed to supplement the book "Statistical Inference via Data Science: A ModernDive into R and the Tidyverse" [@ismay2019moderndive].
+This data is included in the `evals` data frame from the [`moderndive`](https://moderndive.github.io/moderndive/){target="_blank"} R package for [tidyverse](https://www.tidyverse.org/)-friendly introductory linear regression, an R package designed to supplement the book "Statistical Inference via Data Science: A ModernDive into R and the Tidyverse" [@ismay2019moderndive].
+Note that the book is also available online at https://www.moderndive.com and is referred to as "ModernDive" for short.